-The themes for the study in Power Electronics and Drives provide you with in-depth understanding of the technologies and scientific disciplines involved in electric energy conversion by means of power electronic converters and electric machines.
+This specialisation combines contemporary technologies with classic technologies such as power semiconductor devices, electronics, electromagnetics, digital signal processors, control theory, EMC and energy technology.
+This gives you an understanding of the technologies and scientific disciplines involved in electric energy conversion by means of power electronic converters and electric machines.

 This is a full-time study programme, which is characterised by problem based project work in groups.
 You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.

-PROBLEM based learning (PBL)
+PROBLEM BASED LEARNING (PBL)

-Aalborg University is famous for its problem based learning where you work in a team on a large written assignment often collaborating with an industrial partner.
+Aalborg University is famous for its problem based learning which means that you work in a team on a written assignment each semester - possibly in collaboration with an industrial partner.
 This study method is also called “The Aalborg Model for Problem Based Learning”.
-The method is highly recognised internationally, and the university is host to a successful UNESCO chair in Problem Based Learning in Engineering Education and a Centre for PBL and Sustainability approved by UNESCO.
+The method is highly recognised internationally; including by UNESCO.

-The problem based project work at Aalborg University gives you a unique opportunity to acquire new knowledge and competences at a high academic level in an independent manner.
-You get to apply theory to practice when you work to solve real-life problems, and you will be well prepared for your future career.
-Learn more about PBL.
+The problem based project work at Aalborg University gives you the opportunity to acquire new knowledge and competencies at a high academic level in an independent way.
+You get to apply theory to practice when you work to solve real-life problems, which will ensure that you are well prepared for your future career.

-When doing project work, you work closely in groups with other students.
-This gives you the opportunity to cooperate, share knowledge and to explore larger and more complex academic problems than what you would have been able to do on your own.
+When doing project work, you work closely in groups with other students who have roughly the same academic interests and ambitions as yourself.
+This gives you the opportunity to cooperate, share knowledge and to explore larger and more complex academic problems than you would have been able to do on your own.
 Furthermore, the groups serve a social purpose and make it easier for you to get to know your fellow students.

-COLLABORATION WITH THE BUSINESS COMMUNITY
+COLLABORATION WITH THE Industry

-At Aalborg University teaching is research based.
-This means that your lecturers are doing research within the same academic field as he or she is teaching.
-You thus have access to the latest knowledge and dedicated teachers who are passionate about what they teach.
+At the Department of Energy Technology teaching is research based.
+This means that your lecturers are doing research within the same academic fields that they teach.
+Therefore, you have access to the latest knowledge and dedicated and passionate teachers.
 The teaching material not only includes books but may also consist of, for example, current academic articles from journals.

-The laboratories at Aalborg University are of the highest standard, and they play an important role in teaching.
-You will work under the best laboratory conditions with access to the latest technology, which is vital for your benefiting from the teaching.
+The laboratories at the Department of Energy Technology are of the highest standard and you will work in the best laboratory conditions with access to the latest technology.

-As a university city Aalborg has many advantages.
+As a university city, Aalborg has many advantages.
 The city is Denmark's fourth largest, and a good 20 percent of the municipality's inhabitants are students.
 The city has much to offer when it comes to culture, sports and leisure, but at the same time, has a manageable size and safe environment.
-Compared to other major university cities, it is easy to find good student accommodations in Aalborg.
-Learn more about student life in Aalborg.
+Compared to other university cities in Denmark, it is easy to find good student accommodation in Aalborg.

 RATED FOR EXELLENCE